 - Understanding what you are offering in terms of products and services and

-- Making a decision about whether to take the next step towards a purchase
+- Making a decision about whether to take the next step toward a purchase

-This the conversion process we referenced above (see above).
+This is the conversion process we referenced above (see above).

 Here are 5 steps you can take to create a better user experience and convert leads to customers:

-Step 2: Make your business and user/customer goals measurable.
-What this means, in practice, is that you will not only set measurable goals such as number of website visitors.
+Make your business and user/customer goals measurable.
+What this means, in practice, is that you will not only set measurable goals, such as the number of website visitors.

 The next thing you need to do is develop systems to help your users meet their goals.
 A digital “shopping cart” is a great example of an intuitive system that performs an implicit function to facilitate the conversion process.
-In order to buy something, people need processes and functions.
+To buy something, people need processes and functions.

 While the above example may seem obvious, there are other, more subtle forms of this you may want to pay attention to.
 If your goal is to share information, for example, you may want to place a prominent link in an easy-to-see location, or you may redesign your menu or site architecture to deliver information more quickly

-Step 3: Make your goals actionable.
-In other words, use design and functionality to make it not just possible, but pleasant, to take the actions that will meet your business and user/customer goals.
+Make your goals actionable.
+In other words, use design and functionality to make it possible and pleasant to take actions that will meet your business and user/customer goals.

 As it turns out, it’s not enough to make your goals actionable.
 They also need to be relevant.
 Here’s an example: